Wrike and GitLab Sync: Setup Guide

 Note

-The Wrike and GitLab two-way sync is powered by a partner: Unito.io.
-For even more information about how the two-way sync works, please check out Unito’s Help Center.
+The Wrike and GitLab two-way sync is powered by our partner: Unito.io.
+For even more information about how the two-way sync works, please visit Unito’s Help Center.

-The Wrike and GitLab sync is part of the Wrike Sync add-on.
-The Wrike and GitLab two-way sync allows automatic updates between Wrike tasks and GitLab issues.
+The Wrike and GitLab sync is part of the Wrike Sync add-on, allowing for automatic updates between Wrike tasks and GitLab issues.
 Select a GitLab project that you’d like to sync with Wrike and:

 -